 A. The purpose of the display is to tell an educational story to those that view the display.
 The display is a visual representation (pictures, charts, graphs) no larger than 28 inches wide by 28 inches tall on plywood or poster board.
 The display should be neatly titled.
-Make sure to label display with exhibitor's name, address, and county on back side.
+Make sure to label display with 4-H member's name, address, and county on back side.
 Explain pictures and graphs clearly and concisely.
 Consider creativity and neatness.
 Refer to Scoresheet SF 259

-B. Each display must have a one-page essay (minimum) explaining why the exhibitor chose the area of display and what they learned from their project.
+B. Each display must have a one-page essay (minimum) explaining why the 4-H member chose the area of display and what they learned from their project.
 Include any references used.
-The essay should be in a clear plastic cover with the exhibitor's name outside.
-If a display does not have an essay, it will automatically be deducted one ribbon placing.
+The essay should be in a clear plastic cover with the 4-H members name outside.
+If a display does not have an essay, it will automatically be lowered one ribbon placing.